-We never share your information with any external third parties, unless with your consent (for example, if you wish to use our industry SEO partners) or your job requires the help of our suppliers (for example, our printers or photographer).
+We never share your information with any other external third parties, unless with your consent (for example, if you wish to use our industry SEO partners) or your job requires the help of our suppliers (for example, our printers or photographer).

 How long do we keep hold of your data?